Wrestling: Bert Waterman

 And although there was a dry spell in Yale wrestling prowess from the Dole brothers, at the turn of the century to the 1970s, there were some notable coaches and champions along the way.
 One of the early Yale wrestlers, Walter O’Connell, was recruited to be the head coach at Cornell.
 O’Connell stayed for forty years (1908 to 1947), earning 12 EIWA championships crowns for Big Red over that time.
 Dr. Raymond Clapp, a Yale wrestler and pole-vault world record holder, was a prominent figure in the sport in the mid-west.
 Clapp coached wrestling at Nebraska for 15 years (1911 to 1926), becoming the head of the NCAA Rules Committee, when he retired from coaching.

 In the 1950s and 1960s Yale had several All-Americans on their squad, including George Graveson (1951), and Andrew “Andy” Fitch (1959).
-Fitch was one for the books.
-An athletic prodogy out of the Hill School in Pennsylvania, he trained with the freestyle wrestlers at the New York Athletic Club.
+Fitch was one for the record books.
+An athletic prodogy out of the Hill School in Pennsylvania, he was coached by Frank Bissell and trained with the freestyle wrestlers at the New York Athletic Club.
 Fitch was a solid EIWA wrestler at 125 lbs. for four years at Yale.
 In his senior year at the NCAA Finals he competed at the next lower weight class, 115 pounds.
 Fitch defeated Dick Wilson of Toledo.
 With the score tied 3-3 at the end of regulation, Fitch eked out a narrow 5-4 decision in over-time to earn the title.
 Andy Fitch had an impressive collegiate record of 36-5 with 12 wins by pins.

 In 1963 Andy Fitch went on to win a gold medal for the US in flyweight freestyle wrestling at the Pan American Games.
 One year later he wrestled bantamweight (<57 kg, or 114.6 lbs to 125.7 lbs) Greco-Roman at the 1964 summer Olympics in Tokyo, Japan, but did not medal.

 In the 1960s Yale claimed three NCAA All-American wrestlers: Bob Hannah (1964), Ken Haltenhoff (1965), and Tom McEwan (1968).
-Coach Waterman came on the scene in New Haven that last All-American 60s year.
+Coach Waterman came on the scene in New Haven during that last All-American season with captain McEwan.

 The Waterman Era at Yale